Yanaimalai: About

-Yanaimalai is considered a sacred place by the Tamil Jain.
+Yanaimalai is considered a sacred place by the Tamil Jains.
 Jain monks lived here during the Pandyan Dynasty.
-At the top of the hill can be found caves containing Jain bas relief sculptures of Mahavira, Gomateshwara, and other tirthankaras fashioned by Jain monks.
+The top of the hill caves containing Jain bas relief sculptures of Mahavira, Gomateshwara, and other tirthankaras fashioned by Jain monks, are found.
 There are also stone beds used by the monks for resting.
 Tamil-Brahmi and Vattelettu inscriptions can be found on the hill.